 There are many ways to get your right hand going properly, and using a pick is a good one to begin with.

 Try and alternate downward picks and upward picks per note on one string.

-For example, hold a G chord, and pick down on the “G” note or top string.
+For example, hold an A chord, and pick down on the “A” note or top string.
 Pick up on the second string, down again on the third, and so on.

 6. Strumming Patterns

 This complements the right-hand tip mentioned above.

 I’ve come across a ton of students who only strum downwards, or battling to alternate between up and down strums.
 Learning varying strumming patterns will help your timing and make learning more complex songs in the future a lot easier.